replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

       ```

    :::note
    Optionally, use the `--force` flag to remove the application reference from the admin console when the application has already been deployed.
+The `--force` flag is implied when `--undeploy` is used.
 For more information, see [remove](/reference/kots-cli-remove) in _kots CLI_.
    :::